 Locational Based Marginal Pricing (“LBMP”): The price of Energy at each location in the NYS Transmission System as calculated pursuant to Attachment J.

-Locational Installed Capacity Requirement: A determination by the ISO of that portion of the statewide Installed Capacity requirement that must be electrically located within a Locality in order to ensure that sufficient Energy and Capacity are available in that Locality and that appropriate reliability criteria are met.
+Locational Minimum Installed Capacity Requirement: The determination by the ISO in accordance with the ISO Services Tariff of that portion of the NYCA Minimum Installed Capacity Requirement (as defined in the ISO Services Tariff) that must be electrically located within a Locality.

 Long-Island (“L.I.”): An electrical area comprised of Load Zone K, as identified in the ISO Procedures.